• Skip to primary navigation

 Most importantly, if you are looking to take proofreading seriously, you should consider taking an online proofreading course to enhance your skills and build your toolbox.

-If you are just starting out, a course can help you get over the initial hurdles, which trip up so many.
+If you are just starting out, a course can help you overcome the initial hurdles that trip up so many.
 But at any stage of the process, courses will boost your confidence and the confidence customers have in you.
 Even if there is no such thing as a certified proofreader, the certification of a course on your resume will help you get customers and make more money!

 And if you are thinking about a course, I can comfortably say that Proofread Anywhere is the best place to train to be a proofreader.